 The first cat to bite me was Miles, an enormous black beauty who had been caged for health issues.
 While cleaning his cage, he was rubbing against my hands and headbutting my elbows.
 He was new to my area of the shelter, and I was excited to have some good bonding time with him.
 Then, behind me, there was a scuffle between two free-roaming cats.
 I turned my head to see what all the fuss was about, and Miles bit me on the back of my neck.
 This bite was mild; he barely broke the surface of my skin.
 It was more of a deep scrape, really.
 Still, it startled me, and, of course, OUCH!

 When Miles bit me, I didn’t know anything about cat bites.
-And because that bite didn’t get infected, I stayed oblivious for a while.
+And because that cat bite didn’t get infected, I stayed oblivious about cat bites for a while.
 Then, about a week later, Rigel bit me.
 I was scratching him on his sweet orange-spotted head, behind his ears.
 He was loving it, loving it, loving it, until he didn’t love it anymore and sunk his teeth into my hand like a snake would.

-One tooth went into the palm-side of my hand, at the base of my thumb, and another tooth punctured a similar spot on the other side of my thumb.
+One tooth went into the palm side of my hand, at the base of my thumb, and another tooth punctured a similar spot on the other side of my thumb.
 I knew it was bad the second it happened, as pain shot up my arm and made my hand throb.

-After a few days the swelling went down, the redness receded, and the area became less tender.
+After a few days, the swelling went down, the redness receded and the area became less tender.
 I was lucky.

-“Because cat bites carry the risk of infection,” says Quinn, “they shouldn’t be taken lightly.
-You can lessen your chances of developing an infection by washing your wound with antibacterial soap thoroughly and immediately.
+“Because cat bites carry the risk of infection, they shouldn’t be taken lightly,” Dawn Quinn, a registered nurse, advises.
+“You can lessen your chances of developing an infection by washing your wound with antibacterial soap thoroughly and immediately.
 If you have peroxide or Betadine on hand, you may use either to disinfect your wound.”

-“A course of oral antibiotics is almost always prescribed in the case of deep puncture wounds,” she says.
+“A course of oral antibiotics is almost always prescribed in the case of deep-puncture wounds,” she says.
 “Depending on the circumstances of your bite, you may need to think about rabies or tetanus infection, and a health-care provider can help you evaluate your level of risk.”

-According to Quinn, infected bites will be red and painful, and might have some drainage.
-You mgith see bumps or blisters.
-Late stages of infection might result in fever, weakness, swollen lymph nodes, headache, and a general feeling of being unwell.
+According to Quinn, cat bites that are infected will be red and painful and might have some drainage.
+You might see bumps or blisters.
+Late stages of infections from cat bites might result in fever, weakness, swollen lymph nodes, headache and a general feeling of being unwell.

-According to Hannah Curtain, certified veterinary technician, “The biggest red flags are the vocal signals, such as yowling or hissing.
+According to Hannah Curtain, a certified veterinary technician, “The biggest red flags are the vocal signals, such as yowling or hissing.
 Always watch for signs of fright and offensive or defensive behavior when handling a cat.
-A cat in danger-mode will probably be crouched with its ears and whiskers pinned back, tail down, dilated pupils; it might be growling or yowling as a warning to stay away.”
+A cat in danger mode will probably be crouched with his ears and whiskers pinned back, tail down, dilated pupils; he might be growling or yowling as a warning to stay away.”

 Curtain advises that “people who handle animals should approach them in a calm, confident manner, but they should be prepared to back off if the situation is too stressful for themselves or the animal.
 Animals can sense when a handler’s energy is off and can interpret this as a threat.
 Just like people, animals sometimes just need a break to cool down and then the situation can be approached again.”